Why do we need this research?

 We think it should be possible to work out which obese but otherwise healthy pregnant women are likely to have uncomplicated pregnancies and vaginal births, so that these women can be given the opportunity to give birth in a midwife-led birth centre.

-To help do this, our researchers are looking at a large nationwide database to see if there are particular characteristics that seem to be linked to uncomplicated pregnancy and birth.
-The team will then develop a computerised tool that can help health professionals offer personalised choices to the obese pregnant women in their care.
+To help do this, our researchers looked at a large Canadian database that included over 700,000 women to see if there were any particular characteristics that seemed to be linked to uncomplicated pregnancy and birth.
+Of these women, 120,000 were obese.

 What difference will this project make?